-I believe that being a Trojan is the best fit for me because of their facilities and the values they put out.
-USC will challenge me to step out of my comfort zone and make me venture out new experiences like being part of the club Business of Entertainment Association where I can take part in an activity called Day on Jobs.
-This event will help me step out of my comfort zone as it will allow me to work with prominent entertainment companies like FOX entertainment and learn new skills like intellectual property rights and project management that I have not acquired.
-I also believe that USC is the best fit for me because of their emphasis on tech fluency as I believe that being part of an entertainment business community with technology will help me thrive better in my future career of being an agency.
+I believe.
+USC is the best fit for me because it will challenge me to step out of my comfort zone and venture into new experiences.
+Being part of the club Business of Entertainment Association will allow me to join the Day on Jobs event.
+This will give me opportunity to work with prominent entertainment companies like FOX entertainment and learn new skills like intellectual property rights and project management that I have not acquired.
+USC’s emphasis on tech fluency is also important to me, as I believe that being part of an entertainment business community with technology will help me thrive better in my future career of owning an agency.
 It will allow me to improve and have new marketing skills that will help me be successful.

 I want to be able to work with Professor Napoli as one of his expertise is on entertainment business.
-Alongside that, I can’t wait to take the business core class communication strategy class as it will allow me to learn how to make decisions and communicate with people in the real-life industry and will help me improve both my written and oral communication.
-It will allow me to learn how to make decisions and communicate with people in the real-life industry and will help me improve both my written and oral communication which will help me build my own dance agency in the future.
-I am excited to take the business class of BAEP 475 Entertainment Entrepreneurship with Professor Michael Napoliello to explore the current entrepreneurial trends and opportunities in the entertainment industry and uncover the key success factors for entrepreneurs in this industry.
-This class will boost my knowledge and will allow me to have a better understanding of what it is like to be a leader in the entertainment business industry and will help me improve my problem solving skills and challenges I may go through when I make my own agency.
+The business core class communication strategy class will also allow me to learn to make decisions and communicate with people in the industry.
+I am excited to take the business class of BAEP 475 Entertainment Entrepreneurship with Professor Michael Napoliello to explore the current entrepreneurial trends and opportunities in the entertainment industry.
+This class will allow me to have a better understanding of to the challenges of being a leader in the entertainment business industry .

-The Trojan Entertainment Network USC hosts events like Hollywood Now where they invite alumni from different schools who are professionals in entertainment which will help me build my own agency with the amount of connections I can make with the values I have like confidence, communication skills, experience, creativity and critical thinking skills that I have learnt in the past and will learn if I were to be at USC.
+The Trojan Entertainment Network USC hosts events like Hollywood Now where they invite alumni from different schools who are professionals in entertainment which will help me build my own agency with the number of connections I can make with the values I have like confidence, communication skills, experience, creativity and critical thinking skills that I have learnt in the past and will learn if I were to be at USC.

 By maximizing my opportunities that are provided to me at USC, I hope to accomplish not only my goal to build an international dance agency network but also to learn new skills and knowledge that I have not got the chance to learn and to further explore my interests and who I want to become.

 Describe how you plan to pursue your academic interests and why you want to explore them at USC specifically.
 Please feel free to address your first- and second-choice major selections.
 (Approximately 250 words)